Vegan Diet versus Carnivore Diet: What’s the Difference?

 - Feeling sluggish

-- Formation of kidney stones
+- Formation of kidney stones (which could you to seek a urology clinic).

 Traditional studies on veganism focused on its potential nutritional health deficiencies.
 In the past couple of years, however, there has been a hard turnaround as more studies confirm the health benefits of a meat-free diet.
 The American Dietetic Association has even said that an “appropriately planned vegan diet is healthy and nutritionally adequate, and may even provide prevention and treatment for certain diseases.”